felix161096/Robotic-Vision/Follow-Line/README.md

 &nbsp;

 A safety mode was implemented for the cases when E is higher than 230 pixels.
 In this case, the linear speed decreases significatively and other PID controller is implemented.
 In the Figure 4, this safety mode is the 5th controller.
-In this mode, only when E in higher than 3, the car return to the "normal" operation.
+In this mode, only when E is higher than 3, the car return to the "normal" operation.
 By this way an hysteresis cicle is completed.

 To avoid errors regarding the loss of the red line, a robust algorithm was implemented:
 - If the car starts in a random position, the driver forces the car to turn until the red line appears.
 In this case, it is not possible to detect whether the red line is detected in the correct direction.
-- If the car loses the red line during its operation, then the car continues in the direction of turn in which it was turning.
+- If the car lost the red line during its operation, then the car continues in the direction of turn in which it was turning.

 ## Results